ivmarkov/rust-esp32-std-demo/README.md

 - (Only if you happen to have a [TTGO T-Display board](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=1126&FId=t3:50033:3)): Uncomment **line 51** to be greeted with a `Hello Rust!` message on the board's LED screen
 - (Only if you happen to have an [ESP32-S2-Kaluga-1 board](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit.html)): Uncomment **line 55** to be greeted with a `Hello Rust!` message on the board's LED screen
 - (Only if you happen to have a [Heltec LoRa 32 board](https://heltec.org/project/wifi-lora-32/)): Uncomment **line 59** to be greeted with a `Hello Rust!` message on the board's LED screen
+- (Only if you happen to have an ESP32-S2 board and can connect a LED to GPIO Pin 04 and GND): Execute `cp sdkconfig.default.esp32s2-ulp-example sdkconfig.default` to enable the ESP32-S2 ULP RiscV LED demo
 - Build: `cargo build` or `cargo build --release`

 ## Building for ESP32-S2 and ESP32-C3